Ischemic Heart Disease and Agent Orange

 For the past several years, the VA has acknowledged that veterans who served in the Republic of Vietnam between 1962 and 1975 were likely exposed to tactical herbicides such as Agent Orange.
-The VA regulations mandate that any veteran who served in Vietnam (or, now, in some other areas where Agent Orange was stored or sprayed) during the relevant time period is presumed to have been exposed to Agent Orange.
-The VA has identified a list of diseases which it accepts as having been caused by Agent Orange.
-If a veteran who has been exposed is affected by one of these diseases, it is presumed to have been caused by his exposure to Agent Orange and will, then, be considered service connected.
+The U.S. Department of Veterans Affairs mandates that any veteran who served in Vietnam (or, now, in some other areas where Agent Orange was stored or sprayed) during the relevant time period is presumed to have Agent Orange exposure.
+The VA has identified a list of diseases that it accepts as having been caused by Agent Orange.
+If a military service member who has been exposed is affected by one of these diseases, it is presumed to have been caused by his exposure to Agent Orange and will, then, be considered service-connected.
 In 2010, the VA expanded its list of twelve Agent Orange-related diseases to include Parkinson’s disease, chronic B-cell leukemia, and ischemic heart disease.

 Importantly, so long as the veteran was exposed to Agent Orange (either directly or presumptively), he need not have been diagnosed with ischemic heart disease within any certain time frame.
 In other words, if a veteran served in Vietnam in 1969 and develops ischemic heart disease forty years later in 2009, he is still entitled to service connection for his disease.
 In addition, although there are other risk factors for ischemic heart disease, such as smoking, obesity, high cholesterol, hypertension, and diabetes mellitus, if the veteran has been exposed to Agent Orange, he is entitled to a presumption of service connection even if he has those other risk factors.